-Rangitīkei Priority Area Key Themes Project NOIT 1.1 Work collaboratively with Waka Kotahi to investigate and implement safety improvements along SH1 through the Mangaweka township.
-Thriving Communities VISITOR DESTINATION 1 1.2 Explore opportunities for improving infrastructure investment that supports Mangaweka as a destination, including signage and wayfinding, electric vehicle chargers, picnic areas, etc).
+Rangitīkei Priority Area Key Themes Project VISITOR DESTINATION 1 1.1 Work collaboratively with Waka Kotahi to investigate and implement safety improvements along SH1 through the Mangaweka township.
+Thriving Communities 1.2 Explore opportunities for improving infrastructure investment that supports Mangaweka as a destination, including signage and wayfinding, electric vehicle chargers, picnic areas, etc).
 ITOR 1.3 Develop a signed walking trail to connect the Old Main Street with the existing stop off points.
 VIS 1.4 Tailor Mangaweka's promotion to leverage from its natural and built heritage.
-OWTH 2 2.1 Undertake a District Plan Change for urban growth that: Rezones residential and lifestyle growth areas.
+Healthy Communities HOUSING GROWTH 2 2.1 Undertake a District Plan Change for urban growth that: Rezones residential and lifestyle growth areas.
 Identifies smaller properties on the urban fringe that could be rezoned as Residential.
 Implements structure plans if required.
 Reviews provisions to achieve the aspirations associated with developing well-functioning communities and a diverse range of housing.
-Healthy Communities 9 SING G 2.2 Increase education and provide resources to the community and developers that encourages infill development in the existing urban area.
+2.2 Increase education and provide resources to the community and developers that encourages infill development in the existing urban area.
 2.3 Investigate future capacity for the Mangaweka wastewater treatment plant and networks and implement upgrade projects where required.
 2.4 Investigate future capacity for the Mangaweka water supply and implement upgrade projects where required.
-Connected ANSPORT LINKS 3.1 Investigate the need and opportunities for the development of active mobility pathways that support local recreation and the visitor economy.
-Communities TRANSPO LINKS 3 3.2 Advocate for the trial and implementation of innovative public transport options that take advantage of emerging transport technology.
-Unique al and Eritage NATURAL AND BUILT HERITAGE 4.1 Explore opportunities for storytelling and promoting Mangaweka's built, cultural and natural heritage. communities NATUR, BUILT HI 4.2 Implement nature networks to link key natural features with each other.
+Connected rtransport Links 6 3.1 Investigate the need and opportunities for the development of active mobility pathways that support local recreation and the visitor economy.
+Communities 3 3.2 Advocate for the trial and implementation of innovative public transport options that take advantage of emerging transport technology.
+Unique NL AND ERITAGE 4 4.1 Explore opportunities for storytelling and promoting Mangaweka's built, cultural and natural heritage. communities NATURAL AND BUILT HERITAGE 4.2 Implement nature networks to link key natural features with each other.